-If the dispute is not resolved informally within ten (10) business days from the student-instructor meeting, the student will communicate, in writing, to the appropriate Dean/Director the desire to continue the appeal process.
-The Dean/Director will make the instructor aware of the appeal and ask the instructor involved to prepare a written response to the appeal.
-The instructor's response should include the following:

-- A copy of the course syllabus. - A copy of any relevant graded assignments that had not been returned to the student. - A written statement responding to the issues raised by the student. - Any other documents the instructor believes are relevant to the resolution of the course grade appeal. - The Dean/Director should continue to pursue an informal resolution to the dispute if he or she believes that a resolution is possible.
-The Dean/Director may share the instructor's response with the student in hopes of finding common ground between the two.
-The Dean/Director may wish to give the student the opportunity to address issues raised in the instructor's response that the student has not previously addressed. - The Dean/Director may meet with the student and instructor individually and offer a decision, in writing, within ten (10) business days of receipt of the request to continue the appeal process.
-If the student is not satisfied with the Dean/Director's decision, he/she may request in writing, to the appropriate Dean, within ten (10) business days of the Dean's decision that the appeal be forwarded to the Vice President of Academic Affairs. - C. Vice President of Academic Affairs The Vice President of Academic Affairs will review the documentation from the student, faculty, and Dean/Director.
+- B. Dean's Response If the dispute is not resolved informally within ten (10) business days from the student-instructor meeting, the student will submit a formal grade appeal to the appropriate Dean/Program Director - expressing the desire to continue the appeal process.
+The Dean/Program Director will make the instructor aware of the appeal and ask the instructor involved to prepare a written response to the appeal.
+The instructor's response should include the following: - A copy of the course syllabus. - A copy of any relevant graded assignments that had not been returned to the student. - A written statement responding to the issues raised by the student. - Any other documents the instructor believes are relevant to the resolution of the course grade appeal. - The Dean/Program Director should continue to pursue an informal resolution to the dispute if he or she believes that a resolution is possible.
+The Dean/Program Director may share the instructor's response with the student in hopes of finding common ground between the two.
+The Dean/Program Director may wish to give the student the opportunity to address issues raised in the instructor's response that the student has not previously addressed. - The Dean/Program Director may meet with the student and instructor individually and offer a decision, in writing, within ten (10) business days of receipt of the request to continue the appeal process.
+If the student is not satisfied with the Dean/Program Director's decision, the student may advance the grade appeal to the Vice President of Academic Affairs, within ten (10) business days of the Dean's decision, requesting the grade appeal be forwarded to the Vice President of Academic Affairs. - Vice President of Academic Affairs The Vice President of Academic Affairs will review the documentation from the student, faculty, and Dean/Director.
 The Vice President may meet with the student, faculty member, Dean/Director to review the appeal and circumstances.
 The Vice President of Academic Affairs will offer a decision within ten (10) business days of receipt of the appeal.
 If the student is not satisfied with the Vice President's decision he/she may request, in writing, within ten business days of receipt of the Vice President's decision, request the appeal be forwarded to a Faculty Grade Appeal Panel. - D. The Faculty Grade Appeal Panel The Vice President of Academic Affairs shall appoint a Faculty Grade Appeal Panel to consider the appeal.
 The Panel shall consist of a minimum of three members: a division chair, at least one full-time faculty member (the student may choose the full-time faculty member), and the Vice President of Academic Affairs and/or the Dean.
 The instructor involved in the grade dispute is not eligible to serve on the Panel.
 The Faculty Grade Appeal Panel is responsible for ensuring that the grade appeal process is completed before the end of the subsequent semester.
 The Vice President of Academic Affairs is responsible for ensuring that the instructor and the student have at least ten (10) business days advance notice of the time and location for appearing before the Faculty Grade Appeal Panel if they requested an appearance.
 The Faculty Grade Appeal Panel is responsible for determining the facts in the dispute and making a judgment on the merits of the course grade appeal.
 The Panel shall review the materials submitted both by the student and the instructor.
 The Panel may request any other information it deems necessary, including additional instructor records and input from third parties.